Burwood/BCS_Portal_User_Guide/portal-admin-guide.md

     * Project: dashboard provides individual project-level detail
 2. **Reports Tab:** Numerous standard reports available for GCP consumption data insights.

-3. **Administration Tab:**  Location for Administrators to view and update information about and control user access to GCP projects in the BCS Portal.
+3. **Administration Tab:**  Location for Administrators to view and update information about and control user access to GCP projects in the Burwood Cloud Portal.
 Only Administration resources will see this tab.

 4. **Cloud Request Tab:** Allows users to submit and check status of GCP Billing service requests.
 <br>